kgish/gishtech.com/README.md

 </div>
 ```

-As an example, assuming that we are navigating to the `about` page, the following is generated:
+As an example, assuming that we are navigating to the `about` page, then the following is generated:

 ```html
 <div class="jumbotron background-image-about">